dwalend/Disentangle/README.md

 * choose or create a GraphMinimizerSupport, with a Semiring, a HeapOrdering, and a function to translate from labels to heap keys.
 * choose an algorithm to perform the minimization.
 (You probably want to use Dijkstra's algorithm) todo links to other parts of this page and to javadoc
+* arrange your code to run the algorithm on your graph

 You'll get a Graph with your nodes and MLDiEdges with labels that contain the results of the minimization.